sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    :autograde: unittest
    :practice: T

-   Working in pairs, debug the following code.
+   Debug the following code.
 Can you find the all the bugs and get the code to run?
    ~~~~
    public class Challenge1_3
    {